 How It Compares

 vs. Todoist MCP (4/5): Todoist is better for personal task management — simpler data model, MCP Apps for inline UI, three transport protocols, SDK-first design.
-Asana is better for cross-functional teams — goals, portfolios, workload allocation, enterprise permissions.
+With 37+ tools (up from 28+ in early 2026), Todoist is closing the tool gap, though Asana still leads on organizational depth — goals, portfolios, workload allocation, enterprise permissions.
 Different tools for different scales.

 vs. Linear MCP (4/5): Linear is purpose-built for engineering teams — issues, cycles, projects, initiatives.
 Asana is broader — it handles engineering, marketing, operations, and cross-functional work.
 Linear has better tool ergonomics (flat parameter schemas, embedded enums).
 Asana has more tools and deeper organizational coverage.